sawsanowa/Sentiment-Analysis-of-COVID-19-Vaccination-in-Saudi-Arabia/README.md

     - Lift travel ban for Saudi citizens for international flights.
     - Return to in class attendance to all students.
     - Making the vaccination mandatory to enter any public or private establishment.
-    - First announcements of Pfizer vaccine approval.
+    - Pfizer vaccine approval.
-    - First announcements of AstraZeneca vaccine approval.
+    - AstraZeneca vaccine approval.

   - Worldwide events
-    - First appearance of India COVID-19 variant.
+    - India COVID-19 variant.
-    - First appearance of Vietnam COVID-19 variant.
+    - Vietnam COVID-19 variant.